Equestrian: Sthavi Asthana emerges champion in individual category at National Eventing Championship - www.lokmattimes.com

 Equestrian: Sthavi Asthana emerges champion in individual category at National Eventing Championship

-New Delhi, April 1 Sthavi Asthana emerged champion in the individual category of the National Eventing Championship, here ...
+New Delhi [India], April 2 : Sthavi Asthana emerged champion in the individual category of the National Eventing Championship ...

-New Delhi, April 1 Sthavi Asthana emerged champion in the individual category of the National Eventing Championship, here at the Army Polo and Riding Centre on Monday.
+New Delhi [India], April 2 : Sthavi Asthana emerged champion in the individual category of the National Eventing Championship that concluded at Army Polo and Riding Centre in New Delhi on Monday.

-It is the second consecutive podium finish for Asthana in the two-leg national event, having finished third in the first leg of the championships.
-Ashish Malik finished second and his joy was doubled as he also earned a podium finish in the team event, finishing third.
+It is the second consecutive podium finish for Asthana in the two-leg National event, having finished third in the first leg of the championships.
+Ashish Malik finished second and his joy was doubled as he also earned a podium finish in the team event, finishing third, as per a press release from the Equestrian Federation of India (EFI).

 Asthana and Malik were joined by Raju Singh (42.5) on the podium after he secured the third position.
 Prince Sharma (56.4) was a distant fourth.